copart-internship/copart-internship.github.io/index.md

 Understand what you are developing.
 Code must be committed to Github or Bitbucket.
 All commits after 4PM will not be accepted.
+Code must have README.md
+Code must have comments - We cannot read your mind.

 - - -